nitroshare/nitroshare-desktop/README.md

 * libappindicator
 * libnotify

+In order to use the local API, you will need [QHttpEngine](https://github.com/nitroshare/qhttpengine) 0.1.0+ installed.

 ### Building the Application

 The instructions below describe the build process for each of the supported platforms.

 #### Ubuntu 14.04, 14.10, & 15.04

-1. Install GCC and the Qt 5 development files:
+1. Install CMake and the Qt 5 development files:

+        sudo apt-get install build-essential cmake qtbase5-dev libqt5svg5

+   To enable support for application indicators, you will need to install the following packages:

-        sudo apt-get install build-essential qtbase5-dev libqt5svg5 libgtk2.0-dev libappindicator-dev libnotify-dev
+        sudo apt-get install libgtk2.0-dev libappindicator-dev libnotify-dev

-   Note: the last three packages add support for application indicators and are optional.
+   To enable support for the local API, you will need to add a PPA and install the following package:

+        sudo add-apt-repository ppa:george-edison55/nitroshare
+        sudo apt-get update
+        sudo apt-get install libqhttpengine-dev

 2. Change to the root of the source directory and build the project:

-        qmake
+        mkdir build && cd build
+        cmake -DBUILD_APPINDICATOR=ON -DBUILD_LOCAL_API=ON ..
         make

+   To enable automatic updates, include the `-DBUILD_UPDATE_CHECKER=ON` flag.

-3. The NitroShare binary will be in the `out/install` directory and can be run with:
+3. The NitroShare binary will be in the `src/` directory and can be run with:

-        out/install/nitroshare
+        src/nitroshare

 #### Windows 7, 8, & 8.1